mutluyuk/machinemetrics/04-Learning.Rmd

 # Learning

-Imagine a child named Alex who occasionally gets sick after eating but doesn't know which specific food is the culprit.
+Imagine a young and curious person named Alex who occasionally gets sick after eating but doesn't know which specific food is the culprit.
 He grappled with recurring allergic reactions.
 Driven by a pressing need to pinpoint their root cause, he embarked on a personal mission.
 Eager to understand the extent of his susceptibility, Alex sought patterns and clues.

 Data Collection: Each time Alex eats, he makes a list of everything he's consumed that day.
 He also records how he felt afterward, specifically noting any days he felt ill.